 Using appropriate, approved refrigerants in cooling systems is imperative to homeowner and technician safety.
-The Environmental Protection Agency (EPA) issued a press release on July 1, 2013, regarding the potential safety hazards related to the use of propane or other unapproved refrigerants in home air conditioning systems.
+The Environmental Protection Agency (EPA) issued a press release on July 1, 2013, regarding the potential safety hazards related to the use of propane or other unapproved refrigerants in home air conditioning systems, and a safety warning on July 21, 2014.

 The EPA is investigating instances where propane has been marketed and used as a substitute for HCFC-22 (R-22).
 The EPA has not approved the use of propane refrigerant or other hydrocarbon refrigerants in any type of air conditioner, and warned that these substances pose a potential fire or explosion hazard.
 In addition, the EPA has made detailed information on unapproved refrigerant R-22a available on its website at http://www.epa.gov/ozone/snap/r22a.html